Skip to main content

 Flask

-Flask is a lightweight and flexible Python Web framework with simplicity and extensibility as its core design philosophy.
-It does not enforce dependencies on specific libraries or architectures, providing only core features (such as routing and template rendering).
+Flask is a lightweight, flexible Python Web framework with simplicity and scalability as its core design philosophy.
+It does not enforce dependencies on specific libraries or architectures, only providing core features such as routing and template rendering.
 Developers can freely choose components like databases and form validation.
-This "micro-framework" characteristic results in an extremely low learning curve while enabling the easy construction of complex applications through extensions, making it particularly suitable for rapid development of small projects or as a foundation for microservices.
+This "micro-framework" characteristic makes it extremely easy to learn, while enabling the easy construction of complex applications through extensions, making it particularly suitable for rapid development of small projects or as a foundation for microservices.

-This guide describes how to deploy a Flask application on CloudBase HTTP cloud functions.
+This guide describes how to deploy Flask applications on CloudBase HTTP cloud functions.

 Prerequisites

-• Have Python 3.10 or later versions installed
+• Installed Python 3.10 or a later version

-• Have basic knowledge of Python and Flask development
+• Have a basic knowledge of Python and Flask development

 Step 1: Create a Flask Application

-💡 Tip: If you already have a Flask application, you can skip this step.
+💡 Note: If you already have a Flask application, you can skip this step.

 mkdir flask-cloudbase